 Does X570 Need a Fan?

-Due to PCIe 4.0, X570 can draw huge power and generate lots of heat.
-Therefore, it is advisable to install a fan for better cooling in order not to cause damage or shorten the motherboard’s life span due to overheating.
+Due to PCIe 4.0, X570 can generate huge power and heat.
+Therefore, it is advisable to install a fan for better cooling to not cause damage or shorten the motherboard’s life span due to overheating.